databricks/spark-redshift/README.md

     <td><tt>tempdir</tt></td>
     <td>Yes</td>
     <td>No default</td>
-    <td>A writeable location in Amazon S3, to be used for unloaded data when reading and Avro data to be loaded into
+    <td>A writable location in Amazon S3, to be used for unloaded data when reading and Avro data to be loaded into
 Redshift when writing.
 If you're using Redshift data source for Spark as part of a regular ETL pipeline, it can be useful to set a <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html">Lifecycle Policy</a> on a bucket and use that as a temp location for this data.